joostkremers/pandoc-mode/docs/index.md

 the buffer, view the output buffer and the current settings, set the input and output formats, and you can go to the options menu.

-Note that if `menu-bar-mode` is active, `pandoc-mode` also provides a menu in the menu bar.
+Note that if the menu bar is active, `pandoc-mode` also provides a menu in the menu bar.
 It has the same structure as the hydra menu and it has the advantage that options that do not apply to the current file (due to its input or output format), are generally greyed out.
 On the other hand, the hydra menu shows the value of the options and allows you to change more than one option without having to keep reopening the menu.
 The menu bar menu disappears when you select an option, the hydra menu (generally) does not.
 Instead, it can be dismissed with `q`.
 Below, I talk about the hydra menu specifically, but most of what is said applies to the menu bar menu as well.

 In the options menu, you can set options for running `pandoc` on your input file.
 All Pandoc options can be set from the menu (except for one